syedmuhammadhasan/The-Hungry-Ducks/README.md

 # 1. Concept
 ### What we will be rendering?

 We are rendering a new architecture for reception.
 Reception is the first area in the university encountered by any individual entering the it and is essential part of any university.
-A receptionist greets the visitors and responds to them

 # 2. Scene
 describe how you built your scene,